tmtsoftware/csw/docs/src/main/commons/logging_aggregator.md

 [filebeat.yml](https://github.com/tmtsoftware/csw/blob/master/scripts/logging_aggregator/prod/filebeat/modules/system/filebeat.yml) should be used to start Filebeat.

-All machines running TMT application also need system generated logs to be watched by Filebeat so that it gets shipped to Logstash.
+All machines running TMT applications also need system generated logs to be watched by Filebeat so that it gets shipped to Logstash.
 This can be achieved by enabling [System module](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-module-system.html) in Filebeat and making Elasticsearch aware of receiving system logs (text based logs) to parse and index them.